suz18/Udacity-Data-Scientist-Nanodegree-DisasterResponsePipeline/README.md

 ### Summary of the Project
 Disaster Response Pipeline Project analyzes disaster data from Figure Eight to build a model for an API that classifies disaster messages.
 Machine learning pipeline was created to categorize events so that people can send the messages to an appropriate disaster relief agency.
 A web app where an emergency worker can input a new message and get classification results in several categories in included in the project.
 The web app will also display visualizations of the data.

-a summary of the project, how to run the Python scripts and web app, and an explanation of the files in the repository

 ### Instructions on How to Run Python Scripts and Web App:
 1. Run the following commands in the project's root directory to set up your database and model.